 According to The Buffalo News, residents above the poverty line will now see their water bills increase by $5 a month beginning Jan.
 1, 2019, under a new rate structure from the Buffalo Water Board.

-Imagine a Day Without Water was covered extensively in print and broadcast outlets across the country, helping us elevate the importance of water and wastewater infrastructure in American.
-The Value of Water Campaign pitched and secured earned radio and television placements to share our message and spotlight efforts taking place in local communities.
-On behalf of the campaign, Radhika Fox participated in interviews with 17 local television news programs and 9 radio programs to | Read more ›
+The fourth annual Imagine a Day Without Water was covered extensively in print and broadcast outlets across the country, helping us elevate the importance of water and wastewater infrastructure in America.
+The Value of Water Campaign secured earned radio placements to share our message and spotlight efforts taking place in local communities.
+Kip Peterson, Vice President for Engagement with the US Water Alliance, represented the Value of Water Campaign and participated in | Read more ›

 Congress approved some of the most significant updates to the country's drinking water management in two decades Wednesday, at a time when the safety of tap water has become a major concern for many Americans — but the new changes on their own aren't expected to fix some of the most pressing problems.